murray501/AniList-Demo-First/README.md

 ## Implementation

 1. GraphQL.
-AniList API is used.  [https://anilist.gitbook.io/](https://anilist.gitbook.io/)
+AniList API is used.  [https://anilist.gitbook.io/anilist-apiv2-docs/](https://anilist.gitbook.io/anilist-apiv2-docs/)
-3.
+2. React Router is used for pages.
+3. Data is saved on local storage.